ethnow/docs/README.md

-# ethnow - The Ethereum integration for ServiceNow
+# EthNow - The Ethereum integration for ServiceNow

 ethnow aims to create a production-ready Ethereum integration for ServiceNow.